How to Sex Chickens: Male or Female, Hen or Rooster?

-Are you wondering how to tell the sex of your chicks or older chickens?
+Are you wondering how to tell the sex of your chicks or slightly older chickens?
 The question of gender is important to many chicken keepers for a variety of reasons, most commonly because roosters are either not allowed in the neighborhood or not needed in a backyard flock.
 In this article, we’ll look at a variety of chicken sexing methods that make it possible to determine the gender of chickens at various ages.
 I hope this article helps you learn to distinguish male chicks from female chicks, cockerels from pullets and roosters from hens.

 Throughout this discussion, please bear in mind the obvious: there are only two possible outcomes of any sexing technique: male or female, so the probability of any sexing technique, trick or method being correct is always 50-50.
 So, while you may read or hear claims about various methods that “always work for me,” ANY method has a shot at being right half the time.
 Better to flip a coin than to invest much credence in most of the old wives’ tales.

 When purchasing chickens from a hatchery or feed store, remember that even chicks being sold as female (aka: sexed, pullets) risk being male.
 Even the most reliable sexing methods used by commercial poultry operations have a margin of error and sometimes chicks get mixed up in the bins at the feed store.
 The take-home message?
 Always have a plan for roosters if you cannot keep them.
 Some methods of sexing chickens should be left to trained professionals, some methods can be used only in specific circumstances and others are just as accurate as guessing the outcome of a coin toss at the start of a football game.
 Most sexing methods are NOT useful to the casual backyard chicken keeper, so I will touch on them briefly while supplying links for further reading and more information about those methods.

 VENT SEXING (aka: Cloacal Sexing or Cloacal Inspection)